 Temperature Converter

-Free Temperature Converter — Convert Celsius, Fahrenheit and Kelvin Instantly
+Free Temperature Converter — Convert Celsius, Fahrenheit & Kelvin with Formulas

 Convert temperatures between Celsius, Fahrenheit, and Kelvin instantly with OmniConverter's free temperature converter.
-Whether you're checking the weather, following a recipe, interpreting scientific data, or understanding a medical reading, our tool converts any temperature accurately in real time — no formulas needed.
+The formula is straightforward: °F = (°C × 9/5) + 32.
+Water freezes at 0°C (32°F) and boils at 100°C (212°F).
+Whether you're checking the weather, following a recipe, or interpreting scientific data, our tool converts any temperature accurately in real time.

 How It Works